grafana/agent/docs/sources/data-collection.md

 * Version of running Grafana Agent.
 * Operating system Grafana Agent is running on.
 * System architecture Grafana Agent is running on.
-* List of enabled feature flags.
+* List of enabled feature flags (Static mode only).
-* List of enabled integrations.
+* List of enabled integrations (Static mode only).

 This list may change over time.
 All newly reported data is documented in the CHANGELOG.